| Page

 visits, inspecting and reflecting upon the villages and

 ruins left behind.
+As the

 series itself evolves, we will include, interpret and integrate